 Define values for the Uncertainty (in pTms/A) and the $\Delta$ Property (maximum conductivity change per iteration, in mS/m).
+These parameters are arbitrary for a forward calculation.

 In the Advanced Options, use the drop down menus to choose Downhole Data and DC Level settings.
 Downhole Data is "Yes" for downhole TEM data.

 For regional models, -101 is normally the appropriate setting for DC Level.
 This fixes the DC Level, which is added to all calculated data, to the value recorded at the end of the regional model file; it is almost always zero for downhole TEM.
 [The normal DC Level setting for local models is -102, to fix the DC Level to the value recorded at the end of the local model file.]
-Enter the desired User ROI (radius of influence).
-User ROI controls the data proximity weighting around underground receiver positions, as described in Section 2.15.
-In this case changes to the conductivity will be suppressed inside a sphere of radius 150m centred on each data point.